telerik/blazor-docs/components/dropdownbutton/events.md

 ---
 title: Events
 page_title: DropDownButton - Events
-description: How to handle events with the DropDownButton for Blazor.
+description: Explore the events that the DropDownButton for Blazor fires.
+See how you can handle the OnClick of the primary button and the secondary items to respond to the user action.
 slug: dropdownbutton-events
 tags: telerik,blazor,dropdownbutton,events
 published: True